 Which Flights Are Covered by EU261?

-The rules listed in the EU 261 state that you are eligible for reimbursement if only you travel with an EU carrier or depart from an EU-based airport.
+The rules listed in the EU 261 state that you are eligible for reimbursement if only you travel with an EU airline or depart from an EU airport.
 These rules also apply to any of the airline companies based in Switzerland, Iceland, and Norway.

-Here is a table to have a better understanding of which flights are covered by the EU 261 regulation:
+Here is a table to have a better understanding of which flights are covered by the EU 261 regulation.
+Note that these protections apply to flights within the EU:

 How to Claim Compensation